fcg/vac/_posts/2023-01-23-canada-welcomes-high-number-of-francophone-newcomers-meeting-its-francophone-immigration-target-in-2022-0132583_cicnews_fcg.md

 ---
 layout: post
 title:  "Canada welcomes high number of Francophone newcomers, meeting its Francophone Immigration Target in 2022"
 description: A growing number of Canadians report that French is their first official language, but the proportion that French speaking Canadians represents dropped from 2016 (22.2%) to 2022 (21.4).
-In 2019, IRCC announced the goal of 4.4% of French-speaking immigrants outside Quebec by 2023 in the “Meeting our Objectives: Francophone Immigration Strategy” publication.
+In 2019, IRCC announced the goal of 4.4% of French-speaking immigrants outside Quebec by 2023 in the “Meeting our Objectives - Francophone Immigration Strategy” publication.
 Discover if You […]
 date:   Mon, 23 Jan 2023 19:07:39 +0000
 categories: ca_news
 ---